Lebanon: TotalEnergies launches exploration activities on Block 9

-TotalEnergies EP Block 9 – Lebanon Branch is planning to drill an exploration well in Block 9 offshore Lebanon in the third quarter of 2023 and have engaged in the Environmental and Social Impact Assessment (ESIA) for its exploration campaign, in accordance with Decree No.8633/2012.
-The Draft ESIA Report for Offshore Block 9 Exploration Drilling Activities is now available online for public consultation and will be published for public access and comments until 14 June 2023.
+TotalEnergies EP Block 9 – Lebanon Branch launched in August the drilling of an exploration well in Block 9 offshore Lebanon after the finalization of the Environmental and Social Impact Assessment (ESIA) for its exploration campaign, in accordance with Decree No.8633/2012.

 On 29 January 2023, a ceremony was held at the Grand Sérail in Beirut, announcing that QatarEnergy joined TotalEnergies and Eni in Blocks 9 and 4 offshore Lebanon.
 Currently the Right Holders in Block 9 are as follows: